ICELAND PUFFINS & MORE

 Itinerary

 We'll board the ferry to Grimsey Island in the morning and do the three-hour crossing.
 This is a good opportunity to be on watch for whales and seabirds and we'll have sightings of Fulmars, Black-legged Kittiwakes and Arctic Terns from the ferry, just to name a few.
 When we arrive to the island we'll settle into our accommodation.
-We have booked a guesthouse for the sole use of our group.
-The guesthouse is ideally located outside the main village and there are Puffins nesting not far from the house.
+I have booked a guesthouse for our group.
+The guesthouse is ideally located outside the main village and there are Puffins nesting just steps from the front door.
 There are indeed Puffins nesting all around the small island and it is by far the best place in Iceland for Puffin photography.
-Although the island is small it is too large to walk from one end to another with camera gear so we'll have a vehicle with us so that we can freely move around and choose shooting locations according to the light and weather conditions.
+Although the island is small, it is too large to walk from one end to another with camera gear so we'll have a vehicle with us so that we can freely move around and choose shooting locations according to the light and weather conditions.

-The ferry does not leave Grimsey until the afternoon, so we'll have a morning photography session before getting ready to leave.
-This is a day of travel and we'll be in the town of Akureyri in the evening, the largest settlement outside the greater Reykjavik area.
+The ferry does not leave Grimsey until the late afternoon, so we'll have a morning and afternoon photography session before getting ready to leave.
+We'll be in the town of Akureyri in the evening, the largest settlement outside the greater Reykjavik area.
 We'll overnight in a hotel in Akureyri.

 Grimsey Island